bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 - Bugfix for translated text when using preferXlfFile=1.

 Version 5.0.0:
-- First beta release for TYPO3 12 LTS.
+- Refactored for TYPO3 12 LTS.